project-gemmi/gemmi/docs/mol.rst

    except from the wwPDB software (and even this one is not strictly
    conforming: it writes ``1555`` in the LINK record for the identity operator while the specifications requires leaving these fields blank).

-   So do not read too much into the specification.
+   Do not read too much into the specification.

 Gemmi aims to support all flavours of PDB files that are in common use in the field of macromolecular crystallography.
 This includes files from